)

 There are many reasons why companies choose to implement an ERP system.
 These include anticipated growth, disparate tools or processes that need to be streamlined, and a desire to automate manual or error-prone tasks.

-But the biggest benefit to using an ERP system is having most of the company’s data centralized in one spot.
-This is an invaluable advantage that has knock-on effects: centralized data leads to better data security, improved workflows, and one source of truth for company financial data.
+However, the biggest benefit of using an ERP system is centralising most of the company’s data in one spot.
+This is an invaluable advantage that has knock-on effects: centralised data leads to better data security, improved workflows, and one source of truth for company financial data.

 Other benefits to using an ERP system include: